PriNova/codypy/README.md

 - [x] Enhance the initialization message in `initializing_message()` function to include additional client information.
 - [x] Implement reliable logging functionality to track client-server communication.
 - [ ] Add configuration options for server address, port, and other settings.
-- [ ] Develop unit tests for key functions in `CodyAgentPy.py`.
+- [ ] Develop unit tests for key functions in `codypy`.
-- [x] Create documentation and examples for using the `CodyAgentPy` client library.
+- [x] Create documentation and examples for using the `codypy` client library.
 - [ ] Implement support for including additional context about files and folders.